Adam Goode

 Adam A. Goode (born September 9, 1983) is an American politician from Maine.
 Goode, a Democrat, was elected to the Maine House of Representatives from Bangor's District 15 in November 2008 and re-elected in 2010, 2012 and 2014.
-Goode is the former chair of the Taxation Committee, is a member of the Insurance and Financial Services Committee, and is also the Head Boys and Girls Cross Country Coach at Bangor High School, his alma mater.
-He is also pursuing a master's degree in Social Work from the University of Maine.
+Goode is the former chair of the Taxation Committee and the insurance and Financial Services Committee.
+He is also the Head Boys and Girls Cross Country Coach at Bangor High School, his alma mater.
+He is pursuing a master's degree in Social Work from the University of Maine.
 He previously worked as an Environmental Organizer with the Maine People's Alliance and Maine People's Resource Center.